funvill/funvill.github.io/_posts/2010-05-12-instructions-on-how-to-fix-your-computer-install-windows-applications-on-your-mac-hack-someones-facebook-and-make-a-million-dollars-from-a-world-of-warcraft-clone.md

 comments: true
 categories: [Interesting, Tips and Tricks]
 ---
-Instructions on how to fix your computer, install windowsÂ applicationsÂ on your mac, Hack someones Facebook, and make a millionÂ dollarsÂ from a World of warcraftÂ clone.
+Instructions on how to fix your computer, install windows applications on your mac, Hack someones Facebook, and make a million dollars from a World of warcraft clone.

 Step 1.
 Get a fork... it should be about 4-6" long made of metal and not too sharp.
 Step 2.
 Place in right hand with point end facing up.
 Ensure that you got a good grip on the handle.